jmej/MIDI2DMX/README.md

 I designed a PCB to make the circuit easy to build, and have assembled quite a number of them with some of students in my interactivity courses at Portland Community College.
 There is no wiring, it's a quick project and costs around $40 total.

-Eagle files for the PCB are published here - but you can also order them from OSHPark: https://oshpark.com/shared_projects/hyqqaC5r
+Eagle files for the PCB are published here - but you can also order them (in multiples of 3) from OSHPark: https://oshpark.com/shared_projects/hyqqaC5r

 This core of the PCB is a Teensy - with some solid and extremely fast DMX code from Paul Stoffregen.
 The result is much smoother and more reliable than any commercial solution I've used.
 In turn, it's programmed to be a USB midi device, and is setup to translate midi cc's into DMX channel values.
 (Mapping CC numbers directly to DMX channel numbers).